 Surgical excision is curative.
 However, recurrence is not uncommon because the lesion is often difficult to remove completely.

 The differential of a middle ear mass includes:

 - mucoid impaction

 - facial nerve schwannoma

-In the post-operative setting, the differential for a soft-tissue middle ear mass includes the entities above, but is usually restricted to three entities 2:
+Following resection of a cholesteatoma, the differential for a soft-tissue middle ear mass includes the entities above, but is usually restricted to three entities 2,10:

 - recurrent cholesteatoma

 - granulation tissue